repetere/jsonx/manual/using-advanced-props.md

 -  [5.
 Display Props](#display-props) - used to decide whether or not to render elements
     - [5.1 comparisonprops](#display-comparisonprops) - conditionally render elements based on prop values
     - [5.2 comparisonorprops](#display-comparisonorprops) - conditionally render elements flag to use 'or' logic instead of 'and' logic
+-  [6.
+Applied Props](#applied-props) - used to modify other jsonx properties
+    - [6.1 useformregister](#applied-useformregister) - A flag to insert react hook form register on jsonx component

 ## <a name="traverse-props">1.
 Traverse Props </a>